qbic-pipelines/rnadeseq/docs/usage.md

 ### `--gene_counts`

 Gene counts.
 Can be a raw count table (TSV), column names must start with the QBiC code, columns are samples and rows are genes; OR a folder containing rsem output files (folder/sampleXXX.genes.results) OR a folder containing subfolders with salmon output (folder/sampleXXX/quant.sf).
-For rsem and salmon, the --metadata file must contain an additional "Data ID" column providing the name of each sample (which must correspond to the respective folder/file name), and the --input_type parameter must be set to 'rsem' or 'salmon'.
+For rsem and salmon, the --metadata file "QBiC Code" column must provide the name of each sample (i.e. the respective folder/file name), and the --input_type parameter must be set to 'rsem' or 'salmon'.
 For example:

 ```bash